Avrpatel/Crypto-NLP-StreamlitApp/README.md

 * ## Historical data
 Our app takes data on the historical close prices of crypto currencies from Alpha Vantage Cryptocurrencies API.
 We collected data beginning August 21, 2020 (due to limitations of the API).
 We pulled data for each of the six crypto currencies and organized them into dataframe.
 We then cleaned and regularized the data and dropped extraneous columns.

 Once the data cleaning was complete, we imported scikit learn and created a logistic regression model for each dataframe to forecast close prices of the cryptos.
-The features our model took into consideration were 'open price', 'high', 'low', 'volumne' and 'market cap'.
+The features our model took into consideration were 'open price', 'high', 'low', 'volumn' and 'market cap'.
 The dataframe with the models' predcitions were then added to the streamlit application to be viewable by the user.

 * ## News APIs and Sentiment analysis